Augmentations, annuli, and Alexander polynomials

-Statement $(iii)$ follows from $(i)$ and $(ii)$: generalized holomorphic disks are combinations of one disk with positive puncture and several disks without punctures.
-Since there are no disks without punctures and the disks with punctures are naturally identified as $\delta$ varies between 0 and $\delta_0$, the statement follows. \end{proof}
+The assumed transversality for disks with boundary on $L^{0}$ implies that, for $\delta_{0}>0$ sufficiently small, each disk in $\M^{a,E}(L^{0})$ gives a boundary point of a single connected component of the space $\M^{a,E}({[0,\delta_0]})$.
+Combining transversality with Gromov compactness, we can assume that this component projects as a diffeomorphism to $[0,\delta_{0}]$ and that the solutions in $(0,\delta_{0}]$ are arbitrarily close to that at $0$.
+Gromov compactness also implies that every component of $\M^{a,E}({[0,\delta_0]})$ appears in this way, for some disk in $\M^{a,E}(L^{0})$.
+The result follows. \end{proof}

-\begin{remark} We will see in Lemma \ref{epsilon LK v epsilon MK} that, in the flow tree model for knot contact homology \cite{KCH} we can arrange that no Reeb chord of degree 0 is the asymptotic limit of a punctured disk with boundary on ${L_K}$.
-In this case, Gromov compactness suffices to imply that below any energy threshold, and for $\delta$ sufficiently small, $\Ld$ bounds no holomorphic disks with one boundary puncture asymptotic to a Reeb chord of degree 0.
-Put differently, the 1-1 correspondence in part $(ii)$ of Lemma \ref{LK MK augment} is between empty sets. \end{remark}
+\begin{remark} We will see in Remark \ref{remark: braided model DGA} that, in the flow tree model for knot contact homology \cite{KCH} we could arrange for no Reeb chord of degree 0 to be the asymptotic limit of a punctured disk with boundary on ${L_K}$.
+In that case, Gromov compactness would suffice to imply that below any energy threshold, and for $\delta$ sufficiently small, $\Ld$ would bound no holomorphic disks with one boundary puncture asymptotic to a Reeb chord of degree 0.
+Put differently, the 1-1 correspondence in part $(ii)$ of Lemma \ref{LK MK augment} would be between empty sets. \end{remark}